mnlcz/LeetCode/README.md

 ## Csharp

-The _C#_ solution uses a big `partial class` named `Solution`, each file adds a static method to that class, each one corresponds to the method provided by the LeetCode template.
+The _C#_ solution uses a big `static partial class` named `Solution`, each file adds a static method to that class, each one corresponds to the method provided by the LeetCode template.

 Example: the solution to problem number 1 "Two Sum" will have the partial class `Solution` with the same method `TwoSum` provided by the template but static.